-Warrior 481's new friend, the Grumman from the pattern, was parked right next to us.
+Our new friend, the Grumman from the pattern, was parked right next to us.
 I meant to give the pilot a good-natured "you had me going for a moment there" remark, but he avoided eye contact with me entirely and hurried off after disembarking.
-It was not a great set-up for friendly ribbing, I suppose.
+The crucible of a busy traffic pattern did not make an ideal set-up for friendly ribbing, I suppose.

 |I truly admired this beautiful RV.
 "Props" to the builder!|